Interactive embeds

 • Touch.
 Tap and drag to scrub the chart; the tooltip follows the touch.
 Lift to dismiss.
 Vertical page scrolling is preserved – the chart only captures horizontal gestures.

-Same kill switch as saved charts
+Same primitive as saved charts

 The embed route shares everything with /c/{id}: